Party at Palabra: Release of Michael Klam’s Cheapest Flight to Paradise

 these conversations are coming

-The “Two Monkeys” drawing by Emily Larlham on the first page is the perfect imagery to set the stage.
-All other art throughout the book (and there’s a lot of it) is done by Ron Moya and the style – sometimes trippy and colorful, sometimes rich with details – compliments the nuance of the poems contained in the book.
+The “Two Monkeys” drawing by Emily Larlham on the first page perfectly sets the stage.
+All other art throughout the book (and there’s a lot of it) is done by Ron Moya and the style – sometimes trippy and colorful, sometimes rich with details – compliments the nuance of the poems within.

 I am a filthy dreamer